3thanRam/Proj-info-M1/README.md

 How to Use:
-Save all files to the same directory.
+Save all files except "old" folder to the same directory.
 Install the requirements: pip install -r requirements.txt
 Run Proj_MAIN.py